heimdal/heimdal/lib/asn1/README-X681.md

    fields.

    In both cases, the `critical` field should get used as-is.
-The rule should be that we support *two* special fields: a hole type ID enum field, and a decoded hole value union.
-All other fields will map to either normal members of the SET/SEQUENCE, or to members that are derived from a CLASS but which are neither hole type ID fields nor hole fields.
+The rule should be that we support *two* special C struct fields for open types: a hole type ID enum field, and a decoded hole value union.
+All other fields will map to either normal (possibly constrained) members of the SET/SEQUENCE.

  - Type ID values must get mapped to discrete enum values.
-We'll want type IDs to be sorted, too, so that we can binary search the "object set" when decoding.
-For encoding we'll want to "switch" on the mapped type ID enum.
+We'll want type IDs to be sorted, too, so that we can binary search the object set's template when decoding for extra speed.
+For encoding we'll want to "switch" on the mapped type ID enum, directly indexing the template for the object set.

  - The ASN.1 parser merely builds an AST.
 That will not change.